sebastianfeldmann/phpbu/README.md

     $ phpbu

 This requires a valid XML *PHPBU* configuration file (phpbu.xml or phpbu.xml.dist) in your current working directory.
 Alternatively, you can specify the path to your configuration file.
+An important thing to note is that all path inside the configuration should be absolute or relative to the configuration file itself.

     $ phpbu --configuration=backup/config.xml